CliMA/ClimaUtilities.jl/docs/src/inputs.md

 ```

 `TimeVaryingInput`s can have multiple boundary conditions for extrapolation.
 By
-default, the `Throw` condition is used, meaning that interpolating onto a
+default, the `Throw` condition is used, meaning that interpolating onto a point
-point that is outside the range of definition of the data is not allowed.
+that is outside the range of definition of the data is not allowed.
 Other
 boundary conditions are allowed.
-For instance, the `PeriodicCalendar` condition
+With the `Flat` boundary condition, when
+interpolating outside of the range of definition, return the value of the
+of closest boundary is used instead.

+Another boundary condition that is often useful is `PeriodicCalendar`, which
-"repeats" the data over and over.
-With this boundary condition, if the data is
+repeats data over and over.

+In general `PeriodicCalendar` takes two inputs: the `period` and `repeat_date`.
+The repeat period is a `Dates.DatePeriod` (e.g., `Dates.Year(1)`) that defines
+the duration of the period that has to be repeated.
+The `repeat_date` defines
+what date range needs to be repeated.
+For example, if `period = Dates.Month(1)`
+and `repeat_date = Dates.Date(1993, 11)`, November 1993 will be repeated.

+The two inputs are not required.
+When they are not provided, `ClimaUtilities`
+will assume that the input data constitutes one period and use that.
+For
-defined over a period of time from `t0` to `t1` (e.g., 1 and 5), interpolating
+example, if the data is defined from `t0` to `t1` (e.g., 1 and 5), interpolating
 over `t > t1` (e.g., 7) is equivalent to interpolating to `t*` where `t*` is the
 modulus of `t` and the range (3 in this case).
-This can be used to repeat one
-year of data (suppose you have data defined on the 15th of every month for the a
-given year Y. With `PeriodicCalendar`, you evaluate the data for any year using
+In this case, `PeriodicCalendar`
-data for Y). `PeriodicCalendar` requires the data to be uniformly spaced in
-time.
-To enable this boundary condition, pass
+requires the data to be uniformly spaced in time.
+To enable this boundary
-`LinearInterpolation(PeriodicCalendar())` to the `TimeVaryingInput` (or
+condition, pass `LinearInterpolation(PeriodicCalendar())` to the
-`NearestNeighbor(PeriodicCalendar())`).
+`TimeVaryingInput` (or `NearestNeighbor(PeriodicCalendar())`).

 > Note: this `PeriodicCalendar` is different from what you might be used to, where the
 > identification is `t1 = t0`.
 Here, we identify `t1 + dt = t0`.
 This is so that
 > we can use it to repeat calendar data.

-Another option is `Flat`: when interpolating outside of the range of
-definition, return the value of the closest boundary.

 ## `SpaceVaryingInputs`